 The Caesars Sportsbook teaser interface is our second favorite and is very easy to use.
 All the information can be seen clearly inside the betting slip without the need to scroll.

-Check out the free bets available at Caesars, as they have a $1250 risk-free bet offer for new players.
+Check out the bonus bets available at Caesars, as they have a $1250 welcome offer for new players.

 Unibet Teaser Bets

-The Unibet Sportsbook comes out second best when it comes to the odds offered on this particular two team teaser bet.
-So let’s look at the betslip and see if that is easy to use.
+The Unibet Sportsbook comes out second best when it comes to the odds offered on this particular two-team teaser bet.
+So, let’s look at the bet slip and see if that is easy to use.
+The options for teasers at Unibet are -10, -7, -6.5, -6, +6, +6.5, +7, and +10.

 Once you have made your match selections, you will arrive at a betslip like the one above.
-We like that the odds are clearly displayed, as are the points spreads.
+We like that the odds are clearly displayed, as are the point spreads.

 If you like the Unibet interface, use our links to start betting on their site.